goofball222/unifi/README.md

 * /usr/lib/unifi/logs - UniFi and MongoDB logs for troubleshooting
 * /var/log/supervisor - supervisor process logs in the event of a failure

-To have the container store the config/databases (recomended for persistence) and logs on your filesystem instead (recommended for troubleshooting!), run:
+To have the container store the config/databases (recommended for persistence) and logs on your filesystem instead (recommended for troubleshooting!), run:

 ```bash